 - Selling the business is a solid option in which the former spouses can split the profits and move on with their lives.
 Maybe you have additional business ideas you are prepared to pursue alone.

-Marriage and start-up businesses have another thing in common.
-Roughly half of each of them fail. (businesses within the first four years).
-A marital split does not always mean a business split if you co-own a company with your spouse.
-But you must closely consider every option.
+Marriage and start-up businesses have another thing in common: roughly half of each of them fail, businesses often doing so within the first four years.
+A marital split does not always mean a business split if you co-own a company with your spouse, but you must closely consider every option.